 - Each Peach Pear and Plum my Granny bought this one for the boys and they love it.
 Great for lovers of the classic kids tales.

 All toddlers should have a Spot the Dog book.
 These are such wonderful books.
 They are also very simple so perfect for little ones.
-My autistic son communicates with Picture exchange communication (PECs) and his Spot books have been brilliant for commenting on.

 - Where’s Spot a fantastic lift the flap adventure on our hunt for Spot the Dog.